neopixel module lets you use NeoPixel (WS2812) individually addressable

 nnumber of neopixel LEDs controlled via pin

 pin.
-The V2 micro:bit can also support RGBW neopixels, so a third argument can be passed to
+To support RGBW neopixels, a third argument can be passed to

 4rather than the default of

 3for RGB and GRB.

 Each pixel is addressed by a position (starting from 0).
 Neopixels are given RGB (red, green, blue) / RGBW (red, green, blue, white) values between 0-255 as a tuple.
 For example, in RGB,